 - Dangerous pets including dogs that are not confined or chained

-Our Chicago premises liability lawyers have recovered more than $4 billion in verdicts and settlements for the injured.
+At Power Rogers & Smith, L.L.P., our Chicago premises liability attorneys have skillfully represented the wrongfully injured for nearly 25 years.
+We take a systematic and effective approach to each case, examining the facts, investigating the accident, and taking the proper course of action.
+We have recovered more than $4 billion in verdicts and settlements for the injured.
 You can trust our experience in the field of injury law to work toward your advantage.